zarr-developers/zarr-python/v3-roadmap-and-design.md

 3. Will Zarr help manage the async contexts encouraged by some libraries (e.g. [AioBotoCore](https://aiobotocore.readthedocs.io/en/latest/tutorial.html#using-botocore))?
   a.
 Many async IO libraries require entering an async context before interacting with the API.
 We expect some experimentation to be needed here but the initial design will follow something close to what fsspec does ([example in s3fs](https://github.com/fsspec/s3fs/blob/949442693ec940b35cda3420c17a864fbe426567/s3fs/core.py#L527)).
 4. Why not provide a synchronous Store interface?
   a.
 We could but this design is simpler.
 It would mean supporting it in the `AsyncGroup` and `AsyncArray` classes which, may be more trouble than its worth.
-  b.
-One option would be to provide a `SyncStore` interface and an `AsyncStoreWrapper` that wraps each method in a `loop.run_in_executor`.
-This would help avoid long-running blocking tasks in the main loop.
+Storage backends that do not have an async API will be encouraged to wrap blocking calls in an async wrapper (e.g. `loop.run_in_executor`).

 ### Store API